Brazen theft from Parisian bridge baffles city

 Despite the watchful eye of its elaborate statues of nymphs and winged horses high above the Seine River, two plaques proclaiming the name of the monument were seized by thieves this month, officials said.

-While the bronze used to make the two stolen plaques sells at about 10 euros ($13.06) per kg, the city of Paris declined to comment on the value of the ornamental pieces stolen.
+While the bronze used to make the two stolen plaques sells at about 10 euros (8.5 pounds) per kg, the city of Paris declined to comment on the value of the ornamental pieces stolen.

 "We have no idea whether they were taken for their metal or by collectors," a town hall spokeswoman said.